 One of the best features of a 401(k) is that your contributions are tax-deferred.
 This means that the money you reroute from your paycheck goes directly to your 401(k) without being subject to income tax.
 Once you start making withdrawals, however, you’ll have to pay income taxes on the funds.

 There are two primary benefits to tax-deferred retirement accounts.
 Since you’re effectively deducting any contributions you make from your taxable income, you’re paying less money in taxes.
 The second benefit is contingent: if you’re in a lower tax bracket in retirement (you won’t have a salary, after all), the tax rate you pay on your withdrawals from the account could be lower than they would have been on your salary.

 Some employers will match your 401(k) contributions up to a certain percentage of your salary.
 If your employer matches any contributions, you should make every effort to at least contribute that amount.
 If you don’t, you’re losing out on a free boost to your retirement savings.

 Why a 401(k)?

 The 401(k) hasn’t always been around.
-In the old days, many workers could count on a pension from their company.
+Until later in the 20th century, many workers could count on a pension from their company.
 The idea was that the pension, combined with Social Security, would be enough for a dignified, though not lavish, retirement.
 Pensions are an example of what’s known as a defined benefit plan.
 The benefits a worker received were calculated according to a formula that took into account salary, age and time with the company.
 You could count on regular pensions checks in retirement, no matter how the market performed.
 But pensions were expensive for employers, and many companies gave up on them.

 How a 401(k) Works